-Endogenous alcohol is ethanol that is produced naturally in all living humans.
+Endogenous alcohol (EA) is ethanol that is produced naturally in all living humans.
 The resulting blood alcohol concentration (BAC) is generally low.
-However, auto-brewery syndrome is associated with very high BACs.
-It occurs after eating meals rich in carbohydrates.
+But auto-brewery syndrome is linked with very high BACs.
+It occurs after eating meals rich in carbs.

-Although everyone has endogenous alcohol in their bloodstream, auto-brewery syndrome is rare.
+Everyone has EA in their bloodstream.
+But auto-brewery syndrome is rare.
 Its origin is in the small bowel.
-There, very high levels of gastrointestinal yeast convert carbohydrates into ethanol.
+There, very high levels of yeast convert carbs into ethanol.
 A type of yeast, Saccharomyces cerevisiae is the major cause of this condition.

 Auto-brewery syndrome is different from the usual fermentation in the large bowel.
-Normal yeast levels in the large bowel produce ordinary levels endogenous alcohol.
+Normal yeast levels in the large bowel produce ordinary levels EA.

-This study investigated the effect of diabetes, liver cirrhosis, and presence of both on BAC after consuming a carbohydrate-rich meal.
+This study investigated the effect of diabetes, liver cirrhosis, and presence of both on BAC after eating a meal rich in carbs.

-Note: Liver abnormalities that prevent the body from breaking down alcohol normally can also cause high BAC without drinking.
+Note: Liver problems that prevent the body from breaking down alcohol normally can also cause high BAC without drinking.

 Adams, C. Designated drunk: Can you get intoxicated without actually drinking alcohol?
-The Straight Dope, Oct 20, 2006.
+The Straight Dope.

 LaMotte, S. Woman claims her body brews alcohol, has DUI charge dismissed.
-CNN Health, Jan 1, 2016.
+CNN Health.